 Lists

 A Python list is an ordered and changeable collection of data objects.
 Unlike an array, which can contain objects of a single type, a list can contain a mixture of objects.
+Python lists are ordered (have a specific sequence) and mutable (changeable after a list is created).
 They start from 0.
-(The 1st element would actually be the 0th element)
+(The 1st element would actually be the 0th element.)

 List Operations